khalyomede/laravel-api-generator/README.md

 - Log everything, including fatal errors and exceptions
 - Creates your relationships according to your tables foreign keys
 - Can fill your tables if you need some fake data
-- Can blacklist columns of tables to improve security

 ## Pre-requisites
 You need to have an existing [Laravel](https://laravel.com/) **5.3+** project to be able to use this library.